-How to spend Valentine's Day with your pets and leave those pesky humans behind!
+How to use tech to spend Valentine's Day with your pets

 If you're not able to be home for Valentine's Day, you can use a WiFi-enabled camera to tune in to the action while you're away.

-I have a Nest Cam in my home that keeps a close eye on the front and back doors of my house when I'm away.
-Thankfully, I've never had to use it to encourage a crook to bounce so it's mostly served as a way for me to check in on the puppers when I'm not there in person.
+I have a Logitech Circle 2 camera in my home that keeps a close eye on the front and back doors of my house when I'm away.
+Thankfully, I've never had to use it to encourage a crook to bounce, so it's mostly served as a way for me to check in on the puppers when I'm not there in person.

-The Nest Cam (and many other WiFi-connected smart cameras) features both a microphone and a speaker, so you can communicate with your puppers (or cats or pet pigs or ferrets) via the Nest Cam to remind them how much you love 'em.
+The $180 Circle cam (and many other WiFi-connected smart cameras) features both a microphone and a speaker, so you can communicate with your puppers (or cats or pet pigs or ferrets) to remind them how much you love 'em.

 If you've got a pet with separation anxiety, this is also a good way to check in for soothing when needed.